 Be physically active

-If you are generally fit and have reasonable mobility, aim for at least 30 minutes of moderate-intensity activity on most, preferably all, days of the week.
-(Moderate-intensity physical activity is an activity that is energetic and raises your heart rate but doesn't make you too breathless, such as fast walking.)
+If you are generally fit and are reasonably mobile, aim for at least 30 minutes of moderate-intensity activity on most, preferably all, days of the week.
+Moderate-intensity physical activity is an activity that is energetic and raises your heart rate but doesn't make you too breathless, such as fast walking.

 It is better to do some physical activity in your 60s than none at all.
 You can start exercising and gradually increase the amount you do and how often you do it.